Lucas Simón: Unión La Calera

 On 10 July 2011, Simón joined to Chilean Primera División club Unión La Calera for play the Clausura Tournament of that season, after of put end to his contract with Piacenza.
 He netted a twice in his debut against Santiago Morning, scoring all goals of the game in a 2–0 home win.
 On 17 September, he scored another twice for the team of La Calera, during an incredible 3–0 win over Chilean powerhouse Colo-Colo at Santa Laura.
 On 2 October, against Palestino, he again scored a goal, after of fail to score after two weeks against Audax Italiano and Unión Española.
 Simón was a key player in the qualification of his team to the playoffs, scoring on 20 November, two of the three goals of his team against Ñublense, in a 3–1 away victory at Nelson Oyarzún Arenas.

+Trasandino

+He signed with Trasandino in the Segunda División Profesional de Chile for the second half of 2022.
+He retired at the end of the season.

+Post-retirement

+Following his retirement, Simón returned to his hometown, Mar del Plata, and began to work in football coaching for youth players in the Universo FC academy.

 Personal life

 In January 2022, he acquired the Chilean nationality by residence, keeping the Argentine nationality.